PerfectlySoft/PerfectDocs/guide/CouchDB.md

 * 202 Accepted – Request was accepted, but changes are not yet stored on disk
 * 400 Bad Request – Invalid request body or parameters
 * 401 Unauthorized – Read or write privileges required
-* 404 Not Found – Specified database, document ID or revision doesn’t exists
+* 404 Not Found – Specified database, document ID or revision doesn’t exist
 * 409 Conflict – Document with the specified ID already exists or specified revision is not latest for target document

 ``` swift